ambrustorok/anki-words-builder/README.md

 # Anki Words Builder
-Anki Words Builder is a FastAPI-powered language learning companion that helps you create structured, multi-language decks for [Anki](https://apps.ankiweb.net/).
-It focuses on storing rich field data (foreign phrase, native phrase, dictionary lookups, etc.) and only formats cards when presenting them to the user or exporting.
+Anki Words Builder is a FastAPI + React language learning companion that helps you create structured, multi-language decks for [Anki](https://apps.ankiweb.net/).
+The backend now exposes a JSON API and the new React frontend consumes it for a responsive SPA experience while keeping the original feature set (deck/card CRUD, Cloudflare-authenticated profiles, per-field generation, exports, and admin tooling).

 ## Features